andrewchambers/janet-pgjobq/README.md

 ## Usage tips

-- For concurrent queue processing, when creating jobs, do a round robin on multiple queues (sharding) and one worker per shard.
 - DO NOT run multiple workers per queue.
 - Job notifications are sent to the redis pubsub channel ```(string "pgjobq/" qname "-notify")```
 - Job results get published to the redis pubsub channel ```(string "pgjobq/job-" jobid)```